Reviewed by

 The Make in India Certificate is a document that shows a product is made or manufactured in India.
 This certification is awarded to businesses that comply with the guidelines of the 'Make in India' initiative, launched by the Indian Government in 2014 to promote local manufacturing and support the Indian economy.

-This certificate helps companies show that their products are made in India, which can be useful for getting government projects, tenders, or for building trust with Indian customers.
+This certificate helps companies show that their products are made in India, which can be useful for getting government projects, tenders, or building trust with Indian customers.
 These declarations are often checked and verified by third-party agencies like QCI (Quality Council of India) or other approved agencies, especially when applying for government projects or tenders.

 Note: The Make in India Certificate is not an official certificate issued by the Government of India.
 Instead, businesses submit self-declarations or local content certificates under the PPP-MII policy (Public Procurement – Make in India).